 - Are all wiring and connections correct?

 - Are all nuts and bolts securely tightened?

 - If the servomotor has an oil seal, is the seal undamaged and is the servomotor oiled?

-Note: If the servomotor has been stored for a long time before operation, inspect the servomotor according to the maintenance and inspection procedures.
-Perform the inspection according to the procedures described in 1.8 Servo Drive Maintenance and Inspection.
+Note: When performing trial operation on a servomotor that has been stored for a long period of time, perform the inspection according to the procedures described in 1.11 Inspection and Maintenance.

-(2) SERVOPACKs
+(2) SERVOPACKs and Converters